intel-agency/DotnetAgents/docs/testing/openai-fixtures.md

 ## Recording a Fixture

-1. Run the live smoke test workflow (`.github/workflows/live-model-smoke.yml`) with `mode: record`.
-2. The workflow captures the full JSON transcript, masks secrets, and uploads the artifact.
-3. Download the artifact locally, review for PII, then commit into the fixture directory.
+1. Trigger the [`Live Model Smoke Test`](../../.github/workflows/live-model-smoke.yml) workflow with `workflow_dispatch` (or allow the daily schedule to run).
+2. The workflow executes the `IntelAgent.LiveProbe` console, which uses the `ILiveModelProbe` interface to call the upstream model with redacted logging (`***redacted***`).
+3. For fixture refreshes, run `dotnet run --project DotnetAgents/DotnetAgents/IntelAgent.LiveProbe` locally with the required secrets exported, capture the JSON payload, review for PII, and copy the sanitized transcript into `tests/fixtures/openai/`.
+4. Update this document with the fixture name, the run URL, and the reason for the refresh.

 ## Using Fixtures in Tests